Smart City Logistics solutions with micro-hubs and micro-fulfillment logistics centers – Image: Xpert.Digital / metamorworks|Shutterstock.com

 - Food logistics to enable efficient storage and delivery of fresh food in the city.

-- Logistics for the construction industry to efficiently store and distribute building materials such as cement, steel and other construction components.
+- Logistics for the construction industry to efficiently store and distribute building materials such as cement, steel and other building components.

 - Parcel delivery and courier services for urban residential areas.

-- Renewable energy supply to store and distribute solar panels, batteries and other green energy components.
+- Supply of renewable energy to store and distribute solar modules, batteries and other green energy components.

-- Logistics for disposal and recycling of waste materials in urban areas.
+- Logistics for the disposal and recycling of waste materials in urban areas.

 - Storage and distribution of books and other media in municipal libraries and educational institutions.

-- Automotive industry logistics to store and ship auto parts and components for vehicle assembly and repair.
+- Logistics for the automotive industry to store and ship car parts and components for vehicle assembly and repair.

-➡️ These application examples show how automated small parts warehouses play an important role in smart cities and urbanization in order to make logistics more efficient, more sustainable and better tailored to the needs of the population and the environment.
+➡️ These application examples show how automated small parts warehouses play an important role in smart cities and urbanization to make logistics more efficient, sustainable and better aligned with the needs of the population and the environment.

-Xpert.Plus – industry expert, here with its own 'Xpert.Digital Industry Hub' in the field of mechanical engineering with over 1,000 specialist articles
+Xpert.plus-industry expert, here with its own 'xpert.digital industrial hub' in the field of mechanical engineering of over 1,000 specialist contributions

 Xpert.Plus is a project from Xpert.Digital.
 We have many years of experience in supporting and advising on storage solutions and in warehouse optimization, which we bundle in a large network under Xpert.Plus.